-Up until 2020, citizens of Georgia may travel to European countries that belong to the Schengen Area just by producing their current passport at border control upon arrival.
+Up until late 2022, citizens of Georgia may travel to European countries that belong to the Schengen Area just by producing their current passport at border control upon arrival.
 The visa-free status of Georgians will have a new requirement, as with citizens of all 60 other countries who share a visa waiver agreement with the European Union.

-Starting in 2021, the ETIAS travel authorization will come into full force.
+By the end of 2022, the ETIAS travel authorization will come into full force.
 ETIAS stands for European Travel Information and Authorization System.
 The travel authorization for Europe will be a mandatory entry requirement for Georgians who visit a Schengen nation for tourism, business or transit purposes and stay within Schengen borders for up to 90 days.

 Georgians will retain their visa waiver status, since ETIAS is not a visa, and will not require visiting an embassy or consulate to obtain it.
 The ETIAS visa waiver has begun its gradual implementation since 2016, when it was approved by European Union authorities.
 The ETIAS is being developed to increase security within the Schengen Area by registering and pre-screening visitors from visa-exempt countries before their departure.
 This will benefit both visitors from Georgia and other countries, as well as European Union residents.

 Countries Georgians Can Enter with an ETIAS Visa Waiver

 Unlike other European visas, the ETIAS will grant holders entry to any and all of the Schengen member nations.
 Georgian ETIAS holders will be allowed free travel between all of the following: